hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CONSIGNMENT.Inland mode of transport&gt; is EQUAL to '3'<br />
+IF &lt;CONSIGNMENT.Inland mode of transport&gt; is EQUAL to '3'
-THEN the multiplicity of &lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; AND<br />
-&lt;CONSIGNMENT-HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; can be up to '3x'<br />
-ELSE IF &lt; CONSIGNMENT.Inland mode of transport&gt; is EQUAL to '2'<br />
-THEN the multiplicity of &lt; CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; AND<br />
-&lt;CONSIGNMENT-HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; can be more than<br />
+THEN the multiplicity of &lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; AND &lt;CONSIGNMENT-HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; can be up to '3x' ELSE IF &lt; CONSIGNMENT.Inland mode of transport&gt; is EQUAL to '2' THEN the multiplicity of &lt; CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; AND &lt;CONSIGNMENT-HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; can be more than '1x'
-'1x'<br />
-ELSE the multiplicity of &lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; AND<br />
-CONSIGNMENT-HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; is '1x'
+ELSE the multiplicity of &lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; AND CONSIGNMENT-HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; is '1x'

 **Technical Description**